KilledByAPixel/OS13k/README.md

 - Think of how your app can enhance other apps and vice versa
 - *Apps can play sounds and have trophies too!*

+### Sound
+- ZzFx sounds are supported by default and several other audio functions are provided
+- ZzFX is open source sound effect generator with an easy to use sound designer https://zzfx.3d2k.com/
+- A seeded ZzFX sound player is available to save space with much smaller sound calls
+- OS13k.PlaySeed(seed, lengthScale=1, volume=1, randomness=.05, frequency) - Play a zzfx sound from seed
+- OS13k.PlaySamples(samples, sampleRate=44100) - Play audio samples
+- OS13k.Note(semitoneOffset=0, rootNoteFrequency=440) - Get frequency of a note on a musical scale
+- OS13k.Speak(text, rate=1, pitch=1, volume=1, language='en', stopSpeech) - Play speech of the text
+- An extra custom gain node is created for every sound, use sound.gain.gain.value to change

 ### Music
 - [ZzFXM by Keith Clark](https://github.com/keithclark/ZzFXM) is the music player
 - ZzFXM music shoud only be played by the Music Player, you can add a new songs to the library